 Any views, findings, conclusions, or recommendations expressed in this resource do not necessarily represent those of the Council on Library and Information Resources.

-These digital resources have been made possible in part by the National Endowment for the Humanities: Exploring the human endeavor.
+The New England's Hidden Histories Program has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.